mongodb/docs/source/faq.rst

 a ``maxPoolSize`` of 100, if the application only uses the primary (the default), then only the primary connection pool grows and the total connections is at most 106.
-If the application uses a :py:class`~pymongo.read_preferences.ReadPreference` to query the secondaries, their pools also grow and the total connections can reach 306.
+If the application uses a :py:class:`~pymongo.read_preferences.ReadPreference` to query the secondaries, their pools also grow and the total connections can reach 306.

 Additionally, the pools are rate limited such that each connection pool can